Skip to content

 1. Bone broth

-Additionally, she notes that bone broth is often available with additional ingredients to combat inflammation, such as turmeric — which leads us to our next anti-inflammatory hero.
+Additionally, she notes that bone broth is often available with additional ingredients to combat inflammation, such as turmeric and ginger.

 2. Turmeric

-No surprise here: Turmeric is notorious for reducing pain and inflammation as well as over-the-counter remedies like aspirin.
+No surprise here: Turmeric is well known for reducing pain and inflammation as well as over-the-counter remedies like aspirin.

 “Turmeric should always be prepared with a little black pepper and a fat to increase absorption of the compound curcumin found in turmeric,” Filemon says.